ngreatens/Puccinia_digitaticoronata/README.md

 For the published figure, trees were manually lined up in powerpoint and some the strip labels for the ITS tree were moved a little to the right using cropping tools for purely aesthetic reasons.
 Probably I could have figured out a way to do this in R without messsing up other formatting, but sometimes powerpoint does get the job done.

+For ease of access, nexus files with alignments are also provided here.
+They are prepared in Mesquite.
+Use Mesquite to view, or delete the Mesquite section of the nexus file to use with other software.

 MAKE SURE TO DOWNLOAD ALL FILES INTO A DIRECTORY AND SET YOUR WORKING DIRECTORY TO THE PROPER LOCATION.
 Then everything should work (or at least it did as of Jan 15 2024).